kod3r/craftar-example-android/README.md

 Steps for integrating your mobile app with Catchoom and create cool AR experiences with the Catchoom SDK:

-1. Create an account at the Catchoom AR Service beta.
+1. Create an account at the [Catchoom Service](http://catchoom.com/).
-2. Download the Catchoom SDK for Android.
+2. Download the [Catchoom SDK](http://catchoom.com/product/mobile-sdk/) for Android.
-3. Follow the Quick start guide for Android to integrate the SDK with your app.
+3. Follow the [Quick Start](#quick-start) section to integrate the SDK with your app.
 4. Create a collection and add some AR items with content.

 Also you can test our example app and see how we integrated the SDK.
-Note that the CatchoomSDK.framework takes over 127 MB of disk space, but in your app this will only add around 2MB.
+Note that the CatchoomSDK takes about 50 MB of disk space, but in your app this will only add around 2MB.

 5.1 Examples app
 ----------------

-The SDK distribution comes with an Eclipse project of an application with examples on how to use the SDK.
-These examples show how to start a camera preview, start the CRS search in Finder Mode and when some result is found, start tracking with contents created locally and parsed from the scene description.
+Apart from the SDK distribution, we provide an open-source [project](https://github.com/Catchoom/catchoom-example-android) of an application with examples on how to use the SDK.
+These examples show how to start a camera preview, start the Cloud Recognition search in Finder Mode and when some result is found, start tracking with contents created locally and parsed from the scene description.